cpaturzoelliott/my-docker-server/README.md

 ## Usage

-Setup your IP address and domain name in the .env file (or create your own .env)
+Setup your IP address and domain name in the .env file (or create your own .env.local and use `make local`)

 Setup your DNS in the `etc-dnsmasq.d/02-custom-dns.conf` file

+There are various `make` commands to do things

 ## Components